DanielBMarkham/Info-Ops/manuscript/chapter18.md

 Goals have tests.
 Without an executable test, we don't have a goal.
 If I go out running, you can take a stop-watch and see how fast my mile is.
 We can dig out records and find the speed of claims processing.
 No test, no goal.

 **Tasks** are Meta Realized Behavior, that is, they're things that you (or your team) go out and do.
 Tasks have no tests associated back to the model. *Tasks have no relationship to goals except in our own minds* They are independent, stand-alone units describing *activity*, not *value*.
 We think of a goal, then we *imagine* the type and number of tasks it takes to reach that goal, then we start doing them.
-It the same thing people do when they take life goals and imagine how the tasks would all break down.
+It's the same thing people do when they take life goals and imagine how the tasks would all break down.

 It's important to understand that there is no relationship between tasks and value.
 In the movie "Christmas Vacation", one character praises another character by saying "You know, he works hard", to which the reply is "So what?
 Dishwashers work hard".
 Activity and value are separate things.